ibm-cloud-docs/openwhisk/openwhisk_actions.md

   Notice that part of the `example.c` file is compiled as part of the Docker image build process, so you do not need C compiled on your machine.
 In fact, unless you are compiling the binary on a compatible host machine, it can not run inside the container since the formats do not match.

-  Your Docker container can now be used as a {{site.data.keyword.openwhisk_short}} Action:
+  Your Docker container can now be used as a {{site.data.keyword.openwhisk_short}} action:
   ```
   ibmcloud wsk action create example --docker janesmith/blackboxdemo
   ```
   {: pre}

-  Notice the use of `--docker` to create an Action.
+  Notice the use of `--docker` to create an action.
 All Docker images are assumed to be hosted on Docker Hub.
 The action can be invoked as any other {{site.data.keyword.openwhisk_short}} action.
   ```
   ibmcloud wsk action invoke --result example --param payload Rey
   ```